MichaelRWolf/mobprogrammingrpg/theShortcutAdmiral.md

 ### Level 2: Proactive Support

-- When Driver uses mouse or menu, suggest keyboard shortcut
+- When Driver uses mouse or menu, observe and suggest shortcut
-- Format: "ACTION is bound to KEYBOARD-SHORTCUT"
+- Format: "ACTION has shortcut SHORTCUT"
 - Focus on the 5 key areas: File navigation, Code navigation, Refactoring, Testing, SCM

 ### Level 3: On-Demand Assistance

 - Respond to Driver's "Shortcut Check" requests
-- Provide correct keystroke information immediately
 - Support the Driver's responsibility to maintain team efficiency
+- This includes following the Shortcut Check protocol below

 #### Shortcut Check

-Use Shortcut Check when the Driver needs immediate assistance with a keyboard shortcut or when the Shortcut Admiral observes an opportunity for efficiency improvement.
+Use Shortcut Check when the Driver needs immediate assistance with a shortcut or when the Shortcut Admiral observes an opportunity for efficiency improvement.

 ## Steps

 1. Driver says "Shortcut Check" when they need shortcut assistance.
-2. Shortcut Admiral immediately provides the correct keystroke information using this phrasing
+2. Shortcut Admiral immediately provides the correct shortcut information using this phrasing
    > "[ACTION] has shortcut [SHORTCUT]"
    Example: "Rename variable has shortcut F2".

    a.
 If the Shortcut Admiral does not immediately know the shortcut, they announce:
    > "I do not know shortcut.
-Does The Mob know it?"
+Does the mob know it?"
    b.
-If anyone in the mob knows the shortcut, they announce it using the standard phrasing.
+If any Mobber knows the shortcut, they announce it using the standard phrasing.
    c.
-If nobody replies, anyone may announce
+If nobody replies, any Mobber may announce
    > "I will look it up",
    then announce the shortcut when found.
    d.
 The Shortcut Admiral should add the shortcut to the tally sheet and cheat sheet once found.
 3. If the Shortcut Admiral observes an efficiency opportunity, they may proactively offer a suggestion using the same phrasing.